Jesus Taught about the Law

 Attribution notice: Most Scripture quotations taken from the NASB, unless otherwise noted.
 Other Scriptures taken from The Holy Bible, New International Version® NIV®, where noted.

-Author's note: I also recommend reading The New Covenant, Costly Grace, The Ways of Life, and Obedience by the Spirit, as well as Zipporah Mushala’s Second Testimony of Hell, in which she saw a man of God in hell for relying on His obedience to the Law to save him.
+Author's note: I also recommend reading The New Covenant, Having the Love of God in Your Heart, Costly Grace, The Ways of Life, and Obedience by the Spirit, as well as The Flesh vs. the Spirit, in which she saw a man of God in hell for relying on His obedience to the Law to save him.
 You may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?